Koc13/aide-fairness-evaluation/README.md

 Data Usage and Fair Experimental Comparison Across the Four Use Cases

-Across the four use cases—BankBias, Crime, Facial Recognition (FairFace), and Image Generation for Professions both baseline and fairness-aware models are trained and evaluated on exactly the same datasets.
-The datasets themselves remain unchanged across experimental settings, ensuring that all comparisons are conducted under identical data conditions.
+Across the four use cases BankBias, Crime, Facial Recognition FairFace, and Image Generation for Professions baseline and fairness aware models are trained and evaluated on exactly the same datasets.
+Data, features, labels, and splits remain unchanged in all experiments.

-This design choice is intentional and aims to guarantee that observed differences in predictive performance or fairness metrics can be attributed solely to methodological differences, rather than to variations in data selection, preprocessing, or sampling.
+This ensures that differences in performance or fairness result from modeling choices rather than changes in data selection, preprocessing, or sampling.

-BankBias: Comparing Decision Strategies Under Identical Credit Data(Kaggle)
+BankBias Kaggle

-In the BankBias use case, both baseline and fairness-aware models use the same credit-scoring dataset, with identical samples, features, and labels.
-Training, validation, and test splits are kept fixed across all experiments.
+Both baseline and fairness aware models use the same credit scoring dataset with identical samples and fixed train, validation, and test splits.

-As a result, gender disparities observed in the baseline model reflect biases inherent in the original data distribution and the model’s unconstrained learning behavior.
-Any changes observed in the fairness-aware models therefore arise from differences in training and optimization strategies, rather than from dataset modifications.
-This ensures that fairness comparisons are conducted under consistent and realistic data conditions.
+Gender disparities in the baseline reflect biases in the original data and unconstrained learning.
+Any changes in fairness aware models come solely from different training strategies, not dataset modifications.

-Crime: Analyzing Group Disparities Using a Fixed Multi-Class Dataset(Kaggle)
+Crime Kaggle

-For the Crime use case, baseline and fairness-aware models are trained on the same multi-class crime dataset, preserving the original distribution of crime categories and gender groups across all experiments.
+All models are trained on the same multi class crime dataset, preserving the original distribution of crime categories and gender groups.

-Because multi-class classification tasks inherently exhibit class imbalance, altering the dataset for fairness experiments could confound fairness effects with category distribution changes.
-By keeping the dataset fixed, this use case ensures that differences in fairness and accuracy can be attributed exclusively to modeling and selection strategies, enabling a reliable analysis of fairness–accuracy trade-offs in a complex classification setting.
+Because multi class data is naturally imbalanced, modifying the dataset could distort fairness results.
+Keeping it fixed ensures that fairness and accuracy differences stem only from modeling and selection strategies.

-Facial Recognition (FairFace): Fairness Evaluation Under Realistic Data Imbalance(Huggingface)
+Facial Recognition FairFace Huggingface

-In the Facial Recognition (FairFace) use case, both baseline and fairness-aware models operate on the same highly imbalanced facial image dataset.
-The disproportionate representation of racial groups remains unchanged across all experimental conditions.
+Both models use the same highly imbalanced facial image dataset, with racial group proportions unchanged.

-This approach avoids artificially balancing the dataset to induce apparent fairness improvements.
-Instead, baseline and fairness-aware models are evaluated under identical training conditions, allowing fairness outcomes to reflect the true effectiveness and limitations of the applied methods under realistic data constraints.
+We do not artificially rebalance the data.
+Fairness results therefore reflect the real limits of the methods under realistic imbalance.

-Image Generation for Professions: Controlling Source Bias Without Altering Data(Huggingface)
+Image Generation for Professions Huggingface

-For the Image Generation for Professions use case, baseline and fairness-aware models are trained and evaluated on the same set of images generated from multiple sources or styles.
-The proportion, content, and labels of images from each generation source remain identical across all experiments.
+Baseline and fairness aware models are trained on the same images generated from different sources or styles.
+Image proportions and labels remain identical.

-This ensures that performance differences observed in the baseline accurately reflect source-induced bias present in the data.
-Any changes in fairness-aware models can therefore be attributed to how the model handles source imbalance during learning, rather than to changes in the dataset itself.
+Any bias observed in the baseline reflects source imbalance in the data.
+Fairness aware results therefore show how the model handles this imbalance rather than changes in the dataset.

-Summary: Consistent Data Usage as the Foundation of Fair Evaluation
+Summary

-Across all four use cases, experimental fairness is ensured not by modifying datasets, but by comparing different modeling approaches under identical data conditions.
-By keeping datasets, feature spaces, and data splits constant, changes in fairness and accuracy can be clearly attributed to methodological choices rather than to data manipulation.
+In all four use cases fairness evaluation is conducted under identical data conditions.
+Datasets, features, and splits remain constant.

-This design strengthens the validity of the experimental conclusions and supports a transparent analysis of fairness–accuracy trade-offs in realistic settings.
+This ensures that changes in fairness or accuracy are driven by modeling decisions rather than data manipulation, supporting a transparent and reliable analysis of fairness and accuracy trade offs.